Yash-Singh/Realtime_Chat_App/README.md

-# realtime-chat-app

-Realtime chat app using socket.io and vanilla JavaScript
+REAL TIME CHAT APP
+Description: A real time chat application using socket.io in which users can enter their name and can send messages.

+TECHNOLOGY: NODEJS, SOCKET.IO, EXPRESSJS